WKAI

 WKAI (100.1 FM) is a 25,000 watt radio station in Macomb, Illinois, in west-central Illinois.
 WKAI has been on the air since June 6, 1966.
 It is owned by Fletcher Ford, through licensee Virden Broadcasting Corp.

 Survey after survey shows K-100 to be the most popular radio station in McDonough County.
-K-100 features contemporary hit music of the 80's, 90's and today along with local news, weather, sports and chances to win prizes several times each day.
+K-100 features contemporary hit music of today along with local news, weather, sports and chances to win prizes several times each day.
 K-100 also carries live play-by-play of Macomb High School football and basketball, and other special sports broadcasts throughout the year.